Indian agent

-Agents established in Nonintercourse Act of 1793
+History

 The federal regulation of Indian affairs in the United States first included development of the position of Indian agent in the Nonintercourse Act of 1793, a revision of the original 1790 law.
 This required land sales by or from Indians to be federally licensed and permitted.
 The legislation also authorized the President to "appoint such persons, from time to time, as temporary agents to reside among the Indians," and guide them into acculturation of American society by changing their agricultural practices and domestic activities.
-Eventually, the U.S. government ceased using the word "temporary" in the Indian agent's job title.

-Changing role of Indian Agents, 1800–1840s
+The act also aimed to regulate trade and relations between Native Americans and European American settlers.

 From the close of the 18th century to nearly 1869, Congress maintained the position that it was legally responsible for the protection of Indians from non-Indians, and in establishing this responsibility it "continue[d] to deal with Indian tribes by utilizing agents to negotiate treaties under the jurisdiction of the Department of War."
 As a practical matter, especially in early days, Indian agents also "served as spies, on the lookout for tribal interaction with representatives of foreign governments."